 - Allow the AirParrot application to make changes to your device and click the “Yes” button.
-Then the install wizard will run.
-When it’s completed, click on the “Finish” button.
+From there, it installs like any other program.
+The install wizard will run, and when it’s completed, just click on the “Finish” button.

 - The AirParrot 2 application icon should now be displayed on your Windows desktop.
 Double-click on it to start the app.
 Next, click the “Try AirParrot 2” button.

 - You’ll see the AirParrot 2 user interface pop up with a notification from the Windows taskbar area.
 Click on the little green parrot face.
 Your Google Chromecast should now appear in the “To” area.
 Choose what you want to do in the “From” section above that.
 Then, select your Chromecast’s name from the list, and you’re in business.

 The ability to extend the desktop from your Windows computer is still in the works, but it’s coming soon.
 What AirParrot 2 and Windows can currently do is mirror (AirPlay) your display to Chromecast, share only an application through your Chromecast device, play audio through Chromecast, and share files to where your Chromecast is hooked up.

 If you want hands-free control of AirParrot 2 with your Windows computer and Apple TV you must have an iPhone, iPod touch, or iPad with iOS 8 or higher.
 You will need to buy and install the AirParrot remote application, which is $7.99.
 That will allow you to use the remote app to control AirParrot 2 on your computer.